noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-sts.md

   - This enables you to practice the principle of least privilege.
 - can be used within/across accounts
 - assumeRole request: check the docs for the parameters available when making the request, its highly configurable
+  - durationSeconds: defaults to 1 hr
+  - Policy: iam policy for use as a inline session policy
+  - PolicyArns.member.N: ARNs of the IAM managed policies that you want to use as managed session policies.
+    - policies must exist in the same account as the role
+    - up to 10
+  - Tags.member.N: the session tags that you want to pass with the role
+  - MFA parameters
+    - SerialNumber:
+    - TokenCode:
 - assumeRole response: contains the creds
   - assumedRoleUser: the ARN of the issued temp creds and the unique identifer of the role ID
   - credentials: contains the access key id, secret, and security/session token